nitesh-1507/WindPlus/README.md

-3. Go through the data records in the non-treated group, Q<sub>bef</sub>, by selecting the subset of data records such that the difference, in terms of the designated covariate, between the data record j in Q<sub>aft</sub> and any one of the records in Q<sub>bef</sub> is smaller than a pre-specified threshold.
+3. Go through the data records in the non-treated group, Q<sub>bef</sub>, by selecting the subset of data records such that the difference, in terms of the designated covariate, between the data record j in Q<sub>aft</sub> and any one of the records in Q<sub>bef</sub> is smaller than a pre-specified threshold.
 When V is in fact the one designated in Step 2, the resulting subset is then labeled by placing V as the subscript to Q, namely Q<sub>V</sub> .
 4. Next, designate another covariate and use it to prune Q<sub>V</sub> in the same